The Builder's Dilemma

 I work best with technical founders who've nailed the product but are struggling with distribution.

 Typically $1–3M ARR, no marketing team, and tired of watching competitors with inferior products win.
-Engineers who need strategic clarity, not a junior marketer learning on their dime.

 If your pipeline is full and you need help closing.
 You're seeing lots of customers complain and churn.
 Or you just raised a big round and want to pour it into paid ads.
+Great!
+But..

 I'm not your guy.
 Product marketing isn't sales, customer success, or PPC.